 One of the first things fans learn about BTS is they don't mess around when it comes to their music videos.
 Each of the group's visuals is stunning, and they never fail to leave the viewer thinking about its possible meaning behind it.
 As new fans start to piece together BTS' music videos, they begin to realize that many of them actually connect.
 The overarching storyline is known as the Bangtan Universe, and it exists not just in BTS' visuals, but in their webtoons and short stories as well.
-Since the BU universe is pretty complicated, you can start with these 22 BTS videos that are part of the Bangtan Universe in order to catch up.
+Since it can get pretty complicated, here's

 Fans waited in anticipation for two weeks until BTS dropped an extended version of the "I Need U" video.
 It's two minutes longer than the first, and it includes most of the same scenes, with the addition of a mysterious intro and a more violent clip involving V and what appears to be his character's father.